fountainment/cherrysoda-engine/README.md

 # CherrySoda Engine

-A C++ game engine based on bgfx and SDL2 (currently at a very early stage)
+A C++ game engine based on bgfx and SDL2 (currently at early stage)

 ## Requirements